-The current SPA (ABD 014) is used to determine the amount of income allocated to the alien.
+The current SPA (ABD 014 Poverty Guidelines) is used to determine the amount of income allocated to the alien.
 If the sponsor is single, or does not live with their spouse, use the SPA for one; the SPA for a couple is used when the sponsor is married & lives with their spouse or when the alien is co-sponsored by two single sponsors.
 If the alien is co-sponsored by two couples, income is deemed from each couple separately.
-The sponsor is allowed an income allocation for each dependent equal to 1⁄2 the current SPA; however, the dependent's income is not subtracted from the dependent allocation.
-A dependent in this situation is the same as a dependent when determining Family Income Maintenance Allowance (ABD 805-2).
+The sponsor is allowed an income allocation for each dependent equal to $\frac{1}{2}$ the current SPA; however, the dependent's income is not subtracted from the dependent allocation.
+A dependent in this situation is the same as a dependent when determining Family Income Maintenance Allowance (ABD 805-2 Post Eligibility Treatment of Income (PETI)).